vivrichards600/AutomatedVisualTesting/README.md

 ## How it works

 ### Base images for websites
-Once you are happy with how a particular area or how the whole of your web pages look you write tests using this framework.
-The firt time you run your tests the base images will not exist, you can manually take the base images or this framework will automatically take the base images for you and alert you to tell you that it has done this.
+Once you are happy with how a particular area or how the whole of your web page looks you write tests using this framework.
+The first time you run your tests the base images will not exist, you can manually take the base images or this framework will automatically take the base images for you and alert you to tell you that this has been done.

 To manually take a base image of a web page: